-Alcohol has been identified as a significant risk factor in collisions involving a pedestrian with 42% of pedestrian fatalities found to have a blood alcohol concentration above the legal driving limit of 0.05.
-Nearly 60% of those who had been affected by alcohol were found to have a blood alcohol concentration more than 4 times the legal limit.
+Alcohol has been identified as a significant risk factor in collisions involving a pedestrian with around a quarter of pedestrian fatalities found to have a blood alcohol concentration above the legal driving limit of 0.05.
+Over half of those who had been affected by alcohol were found to have a blood alcohol concentration more than 4 times the legal limit.

 Research also shows that a single drink increases the risk of death or serious injury by five times.
 Cyclists who are affected by alcohol were also less likely to wear a helmet.
 Those who have lost their driver’s licence and switch to cycling as a means of transport may be putting themselves at even greater risk if they continue to drink and use the roads.

 Don’t combine alcohol with drugs or other medicines

 Tips for getting home safely